Southwestern Indiana: Organizational definition

 In addition to various media definitions, Southwestern Indiana is also defined by most Indiana state agencies, as well as various commercial and economic regions, as an entire area.
 All of Southwestern Indiana's counties are in Indiana's 8th Congressional District as of 2013.
-Most of Southwestern Indiana is in the Roman Catholic Diocese of Evansville except for Perry County and Spencer County's Harrison Township, which are in the Archdiocese of Indianapolis.
+Most of Southwestern Indiana is in the Roman Catholic Diocese of Evansville except that Perry County, and Spencer County's Harrison Township – home to Saint Meinrad Archabbey – are in the Archdiocese of Indianapolis.
 Southwestern Indiana makes up realtor region 12 in Indiana, while nine of the counties make up Economic Growth Region 11 with Daviess and Martin in Region 8.

 In addition, the southern third of Southwestern Indiana exists within the Ohio River Valley American Viticultural Area, the second-largest wine appellation in the United States.
 The Ohio River Valley AVA occupies all of Perry, Posey, Spencer, Vanderburgh, and Warrick Counties, nearly 90% of Gibson County, and portions of Pike and Dubois Counties in Southwestern Indiana.